mui/material-ui/docs/pages/blog/2023-mui-values.md

 We narrowed the list down from 36 to _just 6._

-Now, it was time to transform these 6 words into actionable phrases to inspire the very actions we want to see championed on a daily basis.
+Now it was time to transform these six words into actionable phrases to inspire the very actions we want to see championed on a daily basis.

 ## Stage four: pitching the 'PACT'